marian-code/wikipedia-music-tags/code_changelog.md

 # To-Do

 ### Main problems
-- acoustic, instrumental, orcghestral tracks have the same composer as ones without these labels
-- consolidate flags into dict
 - write automated tests
-- write only tags that have changed
-- write cover art tag with mutagen and abandon pytaglib
-- something is wrong in displaying cropped image, it shows with weird crop

 ### Freezing problems
 - frozen code doesn't run on x86 systems, need 32bit python installation to build 32bit app